es2025-s17-hu/es2025-s17-hu-r2/module-c.md

 You have already created an immersive and visually appealing showcase website for DineEase dining platform in the previous round.
 Since you performed that task under uncontrolled conditions and in a long timeframe, management wants to test whether you can produce work of similar quality under controlled conditions and time pressure.
 For this reason, you will need to create a simplified version of the site, complete with a new registration page.

 You should ensure that the design of all subpages is visually aligned, creating a cohesive and harmonious user experience.
 You should follow the provided design file as much as possible.
-The design files, images and text content can be found in the `assets` folder.
+The design files, images, and text content can be found in the `assets` folder.

 <!-- ## Landing Page
 - Header with logo and menubar
 - Hero section
-- Top rated restaurants section
+- Top-rated restaurants section
 - Footer
 ## Restaurant Registration Page
-- Fisrt Name
+- First Name
 - Last Name
 - Email
 - Select Country prefix by country code | Phone number